Rashifalmas/mri-patient-insight-dashboard/README.md

 Variable	Purpose
 `VITE_SUPABASE_URL`	Supabase project URL `VITE_SUPABASE_ANON_KEY`	Supabase public/anonymous key
-`LANGFLOW_API_URL`	Langflow API base URL `LANGFLOW_API_KEY`	Langflow API authentication key `LANGFLOW_FLOW_ID`	Langflow flow identifier
-`API_PORT`	Local backend port
+`LANGFLOW_API_URL`	Local Langflow API base URL `LANGFLOW_API_KEY`	API key created for the reviewer's local Langflow instance `LANGFLOW_FLOW_ID`	Flow ID generated after importing the provided Langflow flow `API_PORT`	Local backend port
-Sensitive values are intentionally excluded from this repository.
 ---
 Security Note
 The `.env` file is excluded from Git using `.gitignore`.
-API keys and private credentials should not be committed to the repository.
+The GitHub repository does not contain the actual `.env` file or its credentials.
-For demonstration purposes, the required `.env` file is provided separately to the authorized reviewer.
+For this private project evaluation, the configured `.env` file and exported Langflow flow are provided separately to the authorized reviewer.
+Because the exported Langflow flow contains project credentials for demonstration purposes, the flow file should not be publicly redistributed.
+After the evaluation period, the project owner may revoke or rotate the associated Google Gemini API key.
 ---
 Deployment
-The repository includes configuration for Vercel deployment.
+The repository includes configuration prepared for Vercel deployment.
 The current submission uses a local Langflow instance for demonstration.
-For a full public deployment, Langflow must be hosted on a publicly accessible server and `LANGFLOW_API_URL` must point to that public Langflow instance.
+A full public deployment would require hosting Langflow on a publicly accessible server and updating `LANGFLOW_API_URL` accordingly.
 ---
 Recommended Demo Flow
 ```text